pulse2percept/pulse2percept/doc/topics/units.rst

     implant.thresholds = {'A4': 80 * uA}
     implant.stim = {'A4': BiphasicPulseTrain(20, 2 * xTh, 0.45)}  # 160 uA

-A train without a threshold is not a current, so an implant will hold it but the electrical safety checks refuse to answer questions about it, and a current-based model refuses it outright.
-Calibrating is what makes it answerable.
+Until a threshold is supplied, the train remains in ``xTh``.
+Electrical safety checks and current-based models require calibration to ``uA``.

 Shorthands that are not conversions
 -----------------------------------